WordPress comments can be a terrific addition to your WordPress website, providing direct feedback from your audience.

 WordPress disables comments by default.

-However, if you’d like to make sure or have had a change of heart having initially turned comments on, you can disable comments on your future posts by:
+However, if you’d like to make sure or have had a change of heart having initially turned comments on, you can disable future comments on your posts by:

 1. From the WordPress sidebar, navigate to Settings > Discussion.